 The judge will hear the motion, consider objections and, if satisfied, will offer diversion to a defendant under these provisions.

 To find out if your misdemeanor charge qualifies for diversion or dismissal under the new penal code in California, contact us today to schedule a free consultation.
 We look forward to assisting you.

 Are DUIs Eligible for Diversion?
 Penal Code Section 1001.95

 Of all the questions people ask regarding this law, this one often comes to the fore.
 Are DUIs eligible for diversion?
-The simple answer is yes.
-Judges have the power under Section 1001.95 to divert or dismiss a California DUI case.
+DUI’s are not eligible for Court Diversion.

 Before the new Penal Code Section 1001.95, DUI offenders were not eligible for diversion.
 While the old law specifically excluded DUI offenders, the new law removed them from its exclusion.